Not sure what your pet will be covered for? Learn what exclusions to look for in the fine print of your pet insurance policy.

 3. Dental treatment

-Most insurers don’t cover treatment for fractured teeth, gingivitis or regular cleaning, although you can purchase dental coverage as an optional extra on some policies.
-One of the big draws for routine cover and wellness care programs is the inclusion of a benefit for dental services.
+Most insurers don’t cover treatment for fractured teeth, gingivitis or regular cleaning, although you can get cover for dental on some policies.
+One of the big draws for routine cover and wellness care programs is the inclusion of a benefit for dental services such as cleaning.

 4. Infectious diseases and parasites